lammps/lammps/doc/src/reset_mol_ids.rst

 has lost molecules, e.g. via the :doc:`fix evaporate <fix_evaporate>`
 command.

-The *compress* keyword determines how new molecule IDs are assigned.
+The *compress* keyword determines how new molecule IDs are computed.
+If the setting is *yes* (the default) and there are N molecules in the group, the new molecule IDs will be a set of N contiguous values.
+See the *offset* keyword for details on selecting the range of these values.
-If the setting is *no* (the default), the molecule ID of every atom in the molecule will be set to the smallest atom ID of any atom in the molecule.
-If the setting is *yes*, and there are N molecules in the group, the new molecule IDs will be a set of N contiguous values.
-See the *offset* keyword for details on the selecting the range of these values.
+If the setting is *no*, the molecule ID of every atom in the molecule will be set to the smallest atom ID of any atom in the molecule.

 The *single* keyword determines whether single atoms (not bonded to another atom) are treated as one-atom molecules or not, based on the